 When you reach the top and head into the mountains, the scenery changes completely.
-It’s a rocky terrain with no vegetation and even in summer you’ll still find quite some snow here.
+It’s a rocky terrain with no vegetation and even in summer, you’ll still find quite some snow here.

 There are two viewpoints along Jeuf de Cir area, both also offering a chance to turn off left and head back down to Selva along the trail no.12.
-By this point you probably hiked for 2 hours and you think, based on what you read, that you’re half way.
+By this point, you probably hiked for 2 hours and you think, based on what you read, that you’re halfway.
 You’re not!
 If you feel really tired by this point, I’d really consider going back to the village from here, as this is the last safe option to go down.
 The next safe trail downwards is at the Puez Hut, another 1,5-2 hours hiking from here.

 It’s really difficult to get excited about this part of the trail.
 The scenery isn’t all that special, there is no shade, and you feel like there will never be an end to this hike.
-The only nicer place along the way is Lago di Crespeina, but by now you realise that you can’t afford to linger much longer if you want to make it back to the village before dark.
+The only nicer place along the way is Lago di Crespeina, but by now you realize that you can’t afford to linger much longer if you want to make it back to the village before dark.
 No worries, you think, there is another trail indicated on the map that will get you down to the valley quick…

 However, what you find at Forcella de Ciampac is a sheer wall of rocks and loose stones, by no means a hiking trail.
 If you are not tired of your life, do not attempt to hike down here.
 We tried just a small part and it was the most frightening hiking experience ever.
-We had no choice but scramble back up and continue our hike all the way to Puez mountain hut, as initially planned.
+We had no choice but to scramble back up and continue our hike all the way to Puez mountain hut, as initially planned.

-After 4,5 hours of serious hiking we finally reached Rifugio Puez (Puez Hütte) at 2,475 m.
-Note that this is not the end of the hike, as you still have to get back down to the valley, some 1,000 m below.
+After 4.5 hours of serious hiking, we finally reached Rifugio Puez (Puez Hütte) at 2,475 m.
+Note that this is not the end of the hike, as you still have to get back down to the valley, some 1.000 m below.

 Once again, we looked at the map and were thinking of taking the most logical route back.
 Trail no. 14 looked like the best way to get to the valley.

 Instead, she recommended we take the slightly longer, but supposedly more beautiful trail no. 16 down from Puez to Selva.
 I feel so grateful for her advice, as this part of the hike was so spectacular that it saved the whole day for us.

-However, even if you just hike a small part of this trail into the mountain valley at Vallunga hiking area in Selva, it is also really worth it as the views are amazing.
+However, even if you just hike a small part of this trail into the mountain valley at the Vallunga hiking area in Selva, it is also really worth it as the views are amazing.
 This part of the hike is flat and can even be done by bike or with a stroller.

 Would I recommend this hike from Selva to Puez Hut?
 If you travel well prepared, know what to expect, and count the whole day for this hike, then yes, it’s worth it.

-- Duration: 6-7hrs (+stops, count at least 8 hours if you want to enjoy it)
+- Duration: 6-7 hrs (+stops, count at least 8 hours if you want to enjoy it).

 - Facilities: There are facilities at Rifugio Jimmy and Rifugio Puez.
 Nothing in between.

-- Accessible by public transport: Yes
+- Accessible by public transport: Yes.

-- Parking fee: Hourly
+- Parking fee: Hourly.

-Best hikes in the Dolomites on the map
+Best Hikes in the Dolomites on the Map

-As promised, here is the map indicating starting point of each hike mentioned in this post.
+As promised, here is the map indicating the starting point of each hike mentioned in this post.
 I also indicated parking areas where you can leave your car for each hike.

 You can click on the map or zoom it in and out.
 For the index, click on the little arrow on the top left corner.

-Practical tips for hiking in the Dolomites
+Practical Tips for Hiking in the Dolomites

 - Best time to hike in the Dolomites is June through September.
 If you can, avoid the peak season, July and August.